 We recommend carrying a signed letter about your condition from your GP or medical practitioner.

-Inhalers are allowed in hand luggage, but you must pack spare canisters in your hold luggage.
+Inhalers are allowed in hand luggage, but you must remove them and place in a clear plastic bag to go through the scanner separately.
+You must pack spare canisters in your hold luggage.
 You’ll need prior approval from your airline to carry essential medical equipment unless it fits within your hand luggage.
 Please clearly mark it as ‘essential medical equipment’.

 Pacemakers and metal implants